-The IC is the of the microcontroller chip family of NXP Secure Smart Card Controllers P5CD016/021/041V1A and P5Cx081V1A.
+The IC is the reference of the microcontroller chip family of NXP Secure Smart Card Controllers P5Cx128V0A and P5Cx145V0A.
 It also comprises IC Dedicated Test Software for test purposes and IC Dedicated Support Software, both stored in the Test-ROM of the microcontroller.
-The Smart Card Controller hardware incorporates an 8-bit processing unit, volatile and non-volatile memories accessible via a Memory Management Unit, cryptographic coprocessors, other security components and two communication interfaces.
+The Smart Card

+Controller hardware incorporates an 8-bit processing unit, volatile and non-volatile memories accessible via a Memory Management Unit, cryptographic coprocessors, other security components and two communication interfaces.